 When does the Elf arrive?

 Usually the EOTS arrives the morning on December 1st.
-However, I have heard of people having them arrive the day after Christmas.
+However, I have heard of people having them arrive the day after Thanksgiving.
 This really is a personal chose for you to make.
 From my experience – having the Elf around from Dec 1st through Christmas Eve is plenty long!